Catch of the Day

 Not Just a Cut Above, But Leaps and Bounds Above

 Wow!
 This one was great!
 How did that happen?
-Two attractive and appealing characters played by two attractive and appealing actors who did a wonderful job.
+Two attractive and appealing characters were played by two attractive and appealing actors who did a wonderful job.
 The acting, particularly on the part of musician, not actress, Lucia Micarelli, was so so good.
 I hope she continues to add “actress” to her impressive musical resume.
 The chemistry between the two leads was strong.
-I loved that she did not have the cookie cutter “Beauty Queen” looks, but was appealing in her own unique way.
-She well matched with Michael Rady, who is handsome, but in a “normal guy” kind of way.
-He’s one of my favorites.
+I loved that she did not have the cookie-cutter “Beauty Queen” looks, but was appealing in her own unique way.
+She was well matched with Michael Rady, who is handsome, but in a “normal guy” kind of way.
+He is usually serious and mature and one of my favorites.

 And just for the star on top of the Tree, we had the wonderful music.
-You made a wonderful movie, Hallmark.
+You made a terrific movie, Hallmark.
 Was that really so hard?

 November 12, 2020